LaravelRUS/docs/homestead.md

     git clone https://github.com/laravel/homestead.git Homestead

+You should check out a tagged version of Homestead since the `master` branch may not always be stable.
+You can find the latest stable version on the [GitHub Release Page](https://github.com/laravel/homestead/releases):

+    cd Homestead

+    // Clone the desired release...
+    git checkout v5.4.0

 Once you have cloned the Homestead repository, run the `bash init.sh` command from the Homestead directory to create the `Homestead.yaml` configuration file.
-The `Homestead.yaml` file will be placed in the `~/.homestead` hidden directory:
+The `Homestead.yaml` file will be placed in the Homestead directory:

     // Mac / Linux...
     bash init.sh